scottbedard/vue-sortablejs/README.md

 ## Basic usage

-This behavior manages an array connected to a `v-for` of elements
+This behavior manages an array connected to a `v-for` loop of elements

 ```vue
 <template>